220620-java/p0-colbyktang/project0.md

 - [ ] register for an open and available class
 - [ ] cancel my registration for a class (if within window)
 - [ ] view the classes that I have registered for

-## Custom Project Concept Details

-You are welcome to come up with your own project concept if you would like.
-The basic requirements of the application are as follows:
-- Persist data into a relational database
-- Allow users to interface (via the console) with an application that allows for them to create, read, update, and delete that persisted data
-- Complies with the minimum features (specified below)
-- Minimum number of user stories: 7

-Send your project concept descriptions to your trainer via Slack and await concept approval.
-Additionally, please specify the following when writing up your pitch:
-- Application Name
-- High Level Description
-- User Story List

 ## Minimum Features